 SCUBA diving is a pastime which is quickly gaining popularity in the United States.
 Each year more and more adventurous spirits are putting on swimming fins, wet suits and plunging into the unexplored world of various oceans and small lakes like Pompton Lakes.
 SCUBA diving can also seem extremely daunting and scary to beginners.
 However, small lakes are the perfect spot to begin to learn more about SCUBA diving, the equipment needed and to literally begin to get your feet wet in this fun filled sport.
 SCUBA equipment allows for divers to stay beneath the water’s surface for extended periods of time, without having to resurface for oxygen.
-The majority of people who SCUBA dive do so in a recreational manner, however SCUBA can also be used for commercial and scientific purposes, and is often used by military personnel as well as the staff of Concordia Shanghai and www.isb.ac.th.
+The majority of people who SCUBA dive do so in a recreational manner, however SCUBA can also be used for commercial and scientific purposes, and is often used by military personnel as well as the staff of Concordia Shanghai, Clearly Accounting Vancouver, and www.isb.ac.th.

 What is SCUBA diving?

 SCUBA stands for self contained underwater breathing apparatus.
 SCUBA divers use diving equipment: scuba mask, breathing apparatus, swimming fins and often times a wet suit, to dive to various depths of oceans and lakes to explore the world beneath the surface.

 A rebreather is a breathing apparatus which allows swimmers to stay underwater for longer periods of time by absorbing exhaled carbon dioxide and recycling the diver’s unused oxygen.
 Additional oxygen is then added to make certain the diver has adequate amounts of air.
 A rebreather is different from open circuit breathing apparatus which simply discharge the exhaled carbon dioxide directly into the environment after each breath.